peppyhop/shop-search/.llm/context.md

 - Lazy-loads operation modules for better performance
 - Provides consistent error handling across all operations

+**Store Type Classification:**
+- Method: `determineStoreType(options?)`
+- Classifies showcased products using only `product.bodyHtml` (no images or external text).
+- Aggregates per-product results into a multi-audience breakdown of verticals.
+- Online mode requires `OPENROUTER_API_KEY`; otherwise falls back to regex heuristics.
+- Applies pruning based on store-level signals (title and description) for consistency.

 ### 2. ProductOperations (`src/products.ts`)
 Handles all product-related operations with support for various retrieval patterns.